izhekova/devops/README.md

 # devops

-The parse_acces_log.sh script is interactive script that will go over Apache access.log file in the following format "%a %I %u %t \"%r\" %>s %b %D" and based on user choice print will print:
+The parse_acces_log.sh script is interactive script that will go over Apache access.log file in the following format "%a %I %u %t \"%r\" %>s %b %D" and based on user choice will print:

        1) Successful results per minute (any request that returns HTTP 200)
        2) Number of error results per minute (any request that returns HTTP 200 an 500)